chuckwagoncomputing/interactive-pinout/README.md

 Multiple .yaml files within a directory are put into the same index.html page.
 The results will be in a folder named "pinouts".
 If you include the `directory` field within the `info` section of the yaml, the page will be placed within that subdirectory of the "pinouts" directory.
+If none of the .yaml files within a directory have the `directory` field, the `title` field will be used instead.
-If none of the .yaml files within a directory have the field, they will be placed in a subdirectory structure matching that from which the action was run.
+If none of the .yaml files within a directory have either field, they will be placed in a subdirectory structure matching that from which the action was run.

 Example:
 Suppose you have two .yaml files at `foo/bar/baz/`
 You run the action from `foo/`
 If one or both of the files has the `directory` field set to `quux`, the index.html will be found at `pinouts/quux/index.html`
-If neither files has the `directory` field set, the index.html will be found at `pinouts/bar/baz/index.html`
+If neither file has the `directory` field set, but one or both has the `title` field set to `Magic Board`, the index.html will be found at `pinouts/Magic Board/index.html`
+If neither file has either field set, the index.html will be found at `pinouts/bar/baz/index.html`

 ## Syntax of Connector YAML